rachelyulin/devops-cd-demo/readme.md

-# CI Demo Project
+# CICD Demo Project

 ## Brief

-This is a demo repository to support a lesson on Continuous Integration.
+This is a demo repository to support a lesson on CICD.

 ## How to run the project